bigchaindb/multi-ledger-integrations/README.md

 1. Another transaction is created in another ledger (ex: IOTA) with same data
 1. The BigchainDB transcation is updated with transaction Id of transaction from other ledgers

-> The metadata of the BigchainDB transaction contains a field `_links` which has the transaction ids from other ledgers.
+> The metadata of the BigchainDB transaction contains a field `_links` which has the transaction ids from other ledgers

 ### Example